Recap: Where We Left Off

-In my last post, I explained the math behind cosine similarity.
+In the last post, I explained the math behind cosine similarity, why it works, and why it became the foundation of modern semantic search.

-But the mistake is pushing every retrieval problem into vector search.
+But here is the mistake most teams make: pushing every retrieval problem into vector search.

 Now someone searches: